abpframework/abp/docs/en/Tutorials/Todo/Single-Layer/Index.md

 dotnet ef migrations add Added_TodoItem
 ````

 This will add a new migration class to the project.
-You should see the migration in the **Migrations** folder.
+You should see the new migration in the **Migrations** folder.

 ![todo-efcore-migration](todo-efcore-migration-single-layer.png)